Many misinformation within flat-Earth communities is present only because of their lack of understanding on how forces work on an object.

 - These forces can be added together, resulting in what we call the ‘resultant’.
 The object will move according to the magnitude and direction of the resultant.

-- Forces can cancel each other out, and results in a zero resultant.
-But it doesn’t mean these forces don’t exist.
+- Forces can cancel each other out and results in a zero resultant.
+But it does not mean these forces don’t exist.

-- An insignificant force can be omitted in calculation for simplification.
-But it doesn’t mean the force doesn’t exist.
+- An insignificant force can be omitted in a calculation for simplification.
+But it doesn’t mean the force does not exist.

 - A force might have the opposite direction from the resultant.
-But it doesn’t mean the force doesn’t exist.
+But it doesn’t mean the force does not exist.

-Those basic knowledge on how forces and vectors work can be used to answer these kind of misconceptions:
+This basic knowledge on how forces and vectors work can be used to answer these kinds of misconceptions:

-- “Helium balloon move upwards.
-So, gravity doesn’t exist.”
+- “Helium balloon move upward.
+So, gravity does not exist.”

 - “Satellites are not falling to the Earth.
-So, gravity doesn’t exist.”
+So, gravity does not exist.”

 - “A feather can fly away because of wind.
-So, gravity doesn’t exist.”
+So, gravity does not exist.”

-A lot more of these kind of misconceptions can be found within the flat-Earth community; and can be easily answered using this basic knowledge of physics.
+Other similar misinformation can be found within the flat-Earth community and can be quickly answered using this basic knowledge of physics.

 - Euclidean vector – Wikipedia